BAXENdev/BAXENdev.github.io/_posts/2022-08-26-setting-up-jekyll.md

 # Why Jekyll?

 Jekyll offers an easy setup for a website that can be easily customized.
 Every page can altered, and you are able to (relatively) easily add new features to your website.
 Pages are written in Markdown, which is easy to learn (little coding needed for a basic webpage.)
-But because can use HTML/CSS/JS in the pages (see documentation), any page is capable of complex behaviors and designs.
+But because you can use HTML/CSS/JS in the pages (see documentation), any page is capable of complex behaviors and designs.

 ## Jekyll + Chirpy theme